AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 affects detection of reads of uninitialized variables.

-Indeed, it is often impossible for flow analysis to decide if the entire object has been initialized, and so, even in really simple cases.
+Indeed, it is often impossible for flow analysis to decide if the entire object has been initialized, even in really simple cases.
 For example, after initializing every element of an unconstrained array ``A`` with zero in a loop, we may still have a flow message stating that the array is not initialized.
 To solve this issue, a user can either use an